Media Mindfulness: Keeping Your Child Safe In The Digital World

 One of the most powerful ways to help your child have a better experience with social media is by teaching them the importance of intention.
 For most people, scrolling through Instagram or TikTok is nothing more than a cure for boredom.

-As we already discussed, there is a lot to be learned from social media.
-INstruct your child to consider what their intentions are before opening the app.
+As we already discussed, there is a lot to be learned from social media, but it also leaves a digital footprint that becomes an extension of them.
+Instruct your child to consider what their intentions are before opening the app.

 They may tell you that they wanted an update on their favorite singer, or that they heard of a new toy they want to research.
 In most cases, however, they are likely to tell you that they’re bored.